Treatment foster care

 Every child should be able to live with mom or dad, but sometimes difficulties keep families apart.
 That's when you can help.

 Treatment foster care is home-based care for children and adolescents with moderate to severe significant emotional, behavioral, physical or medical challenges.

 - Provide a safe, nurturing family environment that emphasizes a positive approach to parenting

 - Be an active member of a foster child's treatment team

 - Provide day-to-day care as you would for your own children

-- Provide medical/dental/vision care and any therapeutic services directed by the treatment team and/or medical personnel
+- Ensure medical/dental/vision care and any therapeutic services as directed by the treatment team and/or medical personnel

-- Ensure positive school attendance and work with the child's school to ensure good academic progress
+- Ensure school attendance and work with the child's school towards academic progress

 - Set reasonable rules and help the child live by those rules through positive discipline